 GAI estimates that the remediation plan will require drilling approximately 200 injection holes for a total of approximately 26,000 lineal feet of drilling.
 All holes may not have to be drilled depending on actual mine conditions and on the flow of grout within the mine.
 Some of the existing exploratory holes will be utilized as injection and monitoring points, while others will only be closed.
 Approximately 118,500 cubic yards of material are anticipated to be injected.
 The estimated grout quantity assumes that previous coal extraction and injection volumes are equivalent.
-The estimated cost is \$2,500,000.
+The engineers estimated cost is \$2,500,000.
+A contract was awarded in late 1997 at a value of \$2,200,000 to Howard Concrete Pumping of Bridgeville, Pa.
+Construction will occur in the spring and summer of 1998.

-The injection period would be on the order of 30 weeks if 4,000 cubic yards were injected per 5-day work week, although the total construction period may be somewhat longer due to site preparation, demobilization, etc. The project is anticipated to be bid in 1997.
+The injection period would be on the order of 30 weeks if 4,000 cubic yards were injected per 5-day paper work week, although the total construction period may be somewhat longer due to site preparation, demobilization, etc.